 What is BritBox

-BritBox is one of the newer up-and-comers in subscription on-demand services, launching in 2017.
+BritBox was launched in 2017.
 The service focuses on a mix of current and classic series from BBC and ITV.
 Its biggest win is probably ongoing popular soaps and dramas, as well as classic comedies of the ilk that any Anglophile who grew up hearing the names of classic series from the 1970s and ’80s would be able to identify, from EastEnders to Blackadder.

 When it comes to the still-current soaps, such as EastEnders and Coronation Street BritBox offers next-day availability of new episodes a la Hulu.
 Like Acorn TV, while some of its programming is available through Netflix or Hulu, rarely are they the most recent seasons, and if available elsewhere (like Amazon), you’re paying by the episode or season instead of streaming all of them as part of a monthly package.

-Britbox is also getting into original programming through spin-offs of existing series, such as last summer’s The Bletchley Circle: San Francisco, its first original series.
+Britbox is also getting into original programming, and has now produced as many as AcornTV, including spin-offs of existing series, such as The Bletchley Circle: San Francisco, its first original series.

-For fans of medical dramas, BritBox also carries the two longest-running medical dramas, Casualty and Holby City—the former of which beat out Grey’s Anatomy by about 18 seasons.
+Sadly for fans of medical dramas, while BritBox previously carried the two longest-running medical dramas, Casualty and Holby City—the former of which beat out Grey’s Anatomy by about 18 seasons–they are now limited to only a handful of recent episodes of each.
 The service also has a hearty dose of truly classic British comedies including Absolutely Fabulous, Blackadder, Are You Being Served?, Fawlty Towers, and Keeping Up Appearances, as well as the cult favorite, Red Dwarf.
 Sci-fi lovers will also appreciate access to all of the original Doctor Who series through 1989 and the sixth Doctor.

 Finally, rounding out the new dramas and classic series, Britbox offers an extended list of lifestyle and current event options, from life on an English farm to specials on the Royal Weddings.